 Fellowship Guidelines.
-Nominees for University Fellowships (merit-based) must have a cumulative GPA of at least 3.6.
-Nominees for Graduate Enrichment Fellowships (diversity-based) must have a GPA of at least 3.1.
+Nominees for University Fellowships (merit-based) must have a cumulative GPA of at least 3.5.
+Nominees for Graduate Access Fellowships must have a GPA of at least 3.0.

 Fellowship Nominations.
 Nominations for the Graduate School Fellowship competition are reserved for only a few highly-qualified applicants.
 The selection process is administered by the Graduate Studies Committee and is based on the applicant's GPA, letters of recommendation, and strength of the applicant's overall application (e.g., research, volunteer, and extra-curricular experiences).
 Nominees to the fellowship competition are reviewed by members of the University-wide Fellowship Committee who make the final decision about the awards.